Rudolph's Shiny New Year: Plot

-The group then travels to the island of 1776, which reflects Colonial America and is ruled over by "Sev" (AKA 1776) who resembles Benjamin Franklin.
-Following Happy's seeming rejection on the Island of 1776 following the daily Independence Day parade, Eon kidnaps him and takes him to his lair on the Island of No-Name which is said to be located "due north of the North Pole".
+The group then travels to the island of 1776, which reflects Colonial America and is ruled over by 1776 (or "Sev" for short), who resembles Benjamin Franklin.
+After Happy's apparent rejection following the daily Independence Day parade, Eon kidnaps him and takes him to his lair on the Island of No-Name which is said to be located "due north of the North Pole".

-The group now leaves the archipelago in pursuit.
-Catching up to Eon, they attempt to rescue Happy.
-However, Eon (upon being awakened by the sound of O.M. tumbling) thwarts them by sending an avalanche down on the group and trapping them inside giant snowballs.
-Managing to melt his way free using his nose, Rudolph climbs up to Eon's nest where he finds Happy, who refuses to leave.
-Rudolph shows Happy his nose and tells him his own story of being bullied because of his nonconformity before asking Happy to let him see his ears.
+The group leaves the archipelago in pursuit of Eon, and attempt to rescue Happy.
+However, upon being awakened by the sound of O.M. tumbling, Eon thwarts them by sending an avalanche down on the group and trapping them inside giant snowballs.
+Managing to break himself free using his nose, Rudolph climbs up to Eon's nest where he finds Happy, who refuses to leave.
+Rudolph shows Happy his nose and tells him his own story of being bullied because of his nonconformity before he asks Happy to let him see his ears.
 Happy does so, and Rudolph, like everyone else before him, laughs at the sight.
-Happy once again gets upset, but Rudolph explains that the sight of Happy's ears had made him feel so wonderful that he had to laugh out loud, just like it had done with everyone else.
+Happy once again gets upset, but Rudolph explains that the sight of his ears had made him feel so wonderful that he had to laugh, just like it had done with everyone else.
 With this declaration, Happy shouts out with joy, but causes Eon to awaken.
 Rudolph quickly tells Happy to take off his hat and leave it off for good.
-At the sight of Happy's large ears, Eon bursts into uncontrollable laughter which sends him tumbling down the side of the mountain and into the three remaining snowballs, freeing O.M., 1023, and Sev.
-Rudolph realizes that Eon is now so full of warmth and happiness that it would be impossible for him to turn to ice and snow.
+At the sight of Happy's large ears, Eon bursts into uncontrollable laughter which sends him tumbling down the side of the mountain and into the remaining snowballs, freeing O.M., 1023, and Sev.
+Rudolph realizes that Eon is now filled with warmth and happiness that it is impossible for him to turn to ice and snow.

-Santa arrives and the gang returns to Father Time's castle with Happy just before the 12th bong starts the New Year, which is designated "19-Wonderful".
+Santa arrives and the gang returns to Father Time's castle with Happy before the New Year, which is designated "19-Wonderful".